-The two modules of Research Studio invite to explore conducting research in an interdisciplinary team consisting of theatre artists and academics.
-Bridging the domains of art and academia, Research Studio challenges students to get out of their 'comfort zone' and transfer their academic knowledge and skills to a new working environment.
-This interdisciplinary view on research is underpinned by the idea that art and academia are not separate domains, but 'particular kinds of experimental practices in a more general experimental culture' (Gere, 2010).
-Taken together, the skills training and project trigger creativity, require adaptability and endorse critical reflection on established research practices, methods and ways of knowing.
-They challenge to critically consider the questions how do we know what we know?
+Research Studio invites you to explore conducting research in an interdisciplinary team consisting of theatre artists and academics.
+Bridging the domains of art and academia, this project challenges you to get out of your 'comfort zone' and transfer your academic knowledge and skills to a new working environment.
+This interdisciplinary view on research is grounded in the assumption that art and academia are not separate domains, but 'particular kinds of experimental practices in a more general experimental culture' (Gere, 2010).
+The project triggers your creativity, requires adaptability and invites critical reflection on established research practices, methods and ways of knowing.
+It challenges you to critically consider the questions how do we know what we know?
 And what for?
+All participants in the Research Studio are part of an interdisciplinary team, including students with a background in theatre and with an academic background.
+They work on a topical problem in collaboration, guided by both a theatre professional and an academic researcher.
+All team-members contribute to the project based on their personal backgrounds, expertise and interests.
+Hence, the project welcomes students from all concentrations.
+No specific experience in theatre is needed.
+Students should be open to experimenting with new or unfamiliar ways of conducting research, using for instance the body as a research instrument.